Manassaharoy/nodejs_db_Oauth/README.md

-# Node js playground.
+# Node js with mongoose and oAuth.

-This is to test and playaround with all featues and functionalities.
+This is a reatu to go template for nodejs with mongodb and oAuth.
 Read the instructions before starting and changelogs to see changes

 # Features